Zillur Rahman: Presidency

-Rahman was sworn in as the 19th president of Bangladesh on 12 February 2009.
+Zillur Rahman was sworn in as the 14th president of Bangladesh on 12 February 2009.
 He was elected president of Bangladesh uncontested.
 In May 2009 in a meeting with the Dhaka Chamber of Commerce and Industry, he called for caution over the global recession and emphasized the importance of globalization.
 He was the Chief Scout of Bangladesh and expressed happiness over Bangladesh becoming the 5th largest scout country in the world during his term.
 As President he was the Supreme Commander of the Bangladesh Armed Forces.
 He had called for the modernizing of the Armed Forces.
 He called for improving ties between the Air Forces of South Asian countries.

-On 27 September 2010, Rahman appointed Justice A. B. M. Khairul Haque to be the 19th chief justice of Bangladesh.
+On 27 September 2010, Zillur Rahman appointed Justice A. B. M. Khairul Haque to be the 19th chief justice of Bangladesh.
 He called for their training to be improved to facilitate the modernization.
 In 2012, he asked the Organisation of Islamic Conference countries to pressure Myanmar to take back the Rohingya refugees.
 He called for expanding trade and diplomatic ties with Cuba after the Cuban ambassador to Bangladesh presented his credentials on 10 February 2012.
 On 28 January 2013, he criticised Bangladesh Nationalist Party, then the opposition party, for not participating in the parliament and carrying out their duties.

-Clemency power exercised by Rahman
+Clemency power exercised by Zillur Rahman

-Rahman exercised his power to grant clemency to as many as 21 individuals while he was in office.
+Zillur Rahman exercised his power to grant clemency to as many as 21 individuals while he was in office.
 In contrast, only four pardons were granted by his predecessors between 1972 and 2008.
-Among the people for whom Rahman exercised his clemency power is A H M Biplob who was convicted in the case of murdering a lawyer.
+Among the people for whom Zillur Rahman exercised his clemency power is A H M Biplob who was convicted in the case of murdering a lawyer.
 The Sessions Court awarded Biplob, son of Awami League leader and Mayor of Laxmipur municipality Abu Taher, the death penalty for the murder in absentia.
-Following applications from Biplob's mother Rahman, the then President pardoned Biplob in the murder case of the lawyer in July 2011 and, then in February 2012, remitted the two other life imprisonments to ten years imprisonments.
+Following applications from Biplob's mother, Zillur Rahman, the then President pardoned Biplob in the murder case of the lawyer in July 2011 and, then in February 2012, remitted the two other life imprisonments to ten years imprisonments.

 Personal life

-Rahman was married to fellow Awami League politician Ivy Rahman, the party's secretary for women's affairs.
+Zillur Rahman was married to fellow Awami League politician Ivy Rahman, the party's secretary for women's affairs.
 Ivy was killed in the 2004 Dhaka grenade attack.
 Together they had one son – Nazmul Hassan Papon – and two daughters – Tania Bakht and Tanima Bakht.
 Papon is the president of the Bangladesh Cricket Board, managing director of Beximco Pharma and an MP.
-Ivy's nephew is married to Sheikh Rehana.